 WHMIS Online Training

-Workplaces in Ontario and other jurisdictions across Canada have begun to transition from original WHMIS to Globally-Harmonized (GHS) WHMIS.
-They must finish this transition no later than December, 2018.
+Workplaces in Ontario and other jurisdictions across Canada should have completed transition from original WHMIS to Globally-Harmonized (GHS) WHMIS by now.
+The transition deadline was December 1, 2018.

 The purpose of GHS is to standardize information about hazardous products and how it is communicated to workers on a global scale.
 This includes new hazard classes, pictograms, labels and safety data sheets.
 Employers must obtain this information from their suppliers and ensure worker access to it.
 They also have an obligation to provide WHMIS training in the new system, regardless of whether workers were trained in the old system.